 Japan's Fishing Industry Crushed By Tsunami

-Standing next to a shellfish stand, Mr. Kaoru, a wholesaler, says he doesnt expect to see some products from the north for years.
+JOHN YDSTIE: Standing next to a shellfish stand, Mr. Kaoru, a wholesaler, says he doesn't expect to see some products from the north for years.

-Professor MASAYUKI KOMATSU (Leadership and Negotiations Policy, Ocean and Marine Resource): I understand the entire fishing vessels, which serve for the coastal fishing, mostly was lost.
+MASAYUKI KOMATSU: I understand the entire fishing vessels, which serve for the coastal fishing, mostly was lost.

-Takanori Niinuma, whos family ran a seafood processing plant that was destroyed in Kamaishi, told NPR's Rob Gifford it may be the end.
+YDSTIE: Takanori Niinuma, who's family ran a seafood processing plant that was destroyed in Kamaishi, told NPR's Rob Gifford it may be the end.

-Professor TATSUO HATTA (President, National Graduate Institute for Policy Studies): Very inefficient fishery was conducted by the old fishermen and all the ships are gone.
+TATSUO HATTA: Very inefficient fishery was conducted by the old fishermen and all the ships are gone.
 So I think that style of fishery will change drastically.

 YDSTIE: Hatta says on average the fishermen who were wiped out were quite old and may not want to start all over again.
 There were few young people involved in fishing, says Masayuki Komatsu, because it was hard to catch enough fish to make a decent living.